Pix4D/cogito/CONTRIBUTING.md

 $ task test:unit
 ```

-# Integration tests
+# Integration and acceptance tests

 There are the following integration tests:

 * tests upon GitHub
 * tests upon Google Chat
 * tests upon the Docker image as resource inside Concourse

-# Integration tests upon GitHub

-The integration tests (tests that interact with GitHub) are disabled by default because they require some out of band setup, explained below.

 We require environment variables to pass test configuration.
 The reason is twofold: